DPWorldFulfilment/DPWorld-FulfilmentAPI/RETURNS_README.md

 - Seller may optionally provide logistics information during creation:
   - Courier
   - Tracking Number
-  - Expected Date of Arrival
-- Return creation must never be blocked.
 - If logistics details are incomplete, return is created in **ON_HOLD** status.
-- Once logistics details are completed, the return moves to **AWAITING_ARRIVAL** and a Return Order (RO) is automatically created in OWMS.
+- Once logistics details are completed, the return moves to **AWAITING_ARRIVAL** and processed

 ---